Quick Exit

 What are some of the advantages of ICBT?

-• avoid visiting an office if transportation, limited time, or privacy are a concern for you;
+• Avoiding office visits if transportation, time, or privacy are concerns

-• having more control over the pace of therapy;
+• Greater control over the pace of therapy

 How much contact will I have with a therapist?